-This week the Actors Equity Union (the union many of the park entertainers belong to) has also called for Disney World to delay its reopening until conditions are better.
+Recently, the Actors Equity Union (the union many of the park entertainers belong to), has also called for Disney World to delay its reopening until conditions are better.

 One of the key points in all these petitions is that Florida businesses are not following the originally laid-out reopening plans for the state.
 Theme Parks were allowed to open up once the number of coronavirus cases showed a steady decrease and no evidence of an immediate increase.

 Right now what is happening is the exact opposite and we currently have no idea when Florida will hit its peak, let alone show steady signs of a downward trend.
 It’s obvious that people would wonder “Is Disney World safe to visit?”